Last Updated: December 27, 2019

 Personal Data Workday Processes

 In the normal course of using the Workday Service, Customers will input electronic data into the Workday systems (“Customer Data”).
-The use of information collected through our service shall be limited to the purpose of providing the service for which the Customer has engaged Workday.
-Workday may access Customer Data for the purposes of providing the Service, preventing or addressing service or technical problems, responding to support issues, responding to Customer’s instructions or as may be required by law, in accordance with the relevant agreement between Customer and Workday.
+The use of information collected through the Service shall be limited to the purpose of providing the Service for which the Customer has engaged Workday.
+Workday may access Customer Data for the purposes of providing the applicable service, preventing or addressing service or technical problems, responding to support issues, and responding to Customer’s instructions, or as may be required by law, in accordance with the relevant agreement between Customer and Workday.

-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his or her query to the Workday Customer (the data controller).
-If the Customer requests Workday to remove the personal data to comply with data protection regulations, Workday will respond to their request within 30 business days.
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct their query to the Workday Customer (the data controller).
+If the Customer requests Workday to remove the personal data to comply with data protection regulations, Workday will respond to their request within 30 days.

 Workday will refer any request for disclosure of personal data by a law enforcement authority to the Customer.
 Workday may, where it concludes that it is legally obligated to do so, disclose personal data to law enforcement or other government authorities.
 Workday will notify Customer of such request unless prohibited by law.